YouTube Red is dead. Long live YouTube Premium.

 YouTube Premium Originals

 Lastly, another plus for the YouTube Premium subscription is new content.
-YouTube will provide exclusive videos for subscribers, which everyone else will not have access to.
+YouTube provides exclusive videos for subscribers, which everyone else will not have access to.
 These are described as "new, original shows and movies from some of YouTube biggest creators".

 How much is YouTube Premium?

-However, because of the new bonus services, such as YouTube Music Premium, YouTube Premium will cost $11.99 (£11.99) a month starting May 2019.
-If you already subscribed to YouTube Red, you will be automatically transferred over without the price increase.
-You can also pay $14.99 a month for the family membership, giving up to six family members in same household access to YouTube Premium.
+However, because of the new bonus services, like YouTube Music Premium, YouTube Premium costs $11.99 a month (£11.99 in the UK) starting in May 2019.
+If you already subscribed to YouTube Red, you will be transferred over without the price increase.
+You can also pay $17.99 a month (£17.99 in the UK) to give up to six family members in same household access to YouTube Premium.

 Where can you sign-up for YouTube Premium?